scientist-softserv/softserv-training-workshops-2023/5-BULKRAX/index.md

 Press "Create and Export".

 The above options will export the metadata and files for every Collection, Work and FileSet in the current tenant in CSV format.
+It will use the mappings in the app bulkrax config file to create the column headers.
+If you do not have a mapping for a particular field, you run the risk of it not exporting.

-For the amount of works we have, it shouldn't take long.
+For the amount of works we have, the export shouldn't take long.
 Once completed, refresh the page and you should see a dropdown underneath the "Downloadable Files" header on the Exporters index page.

 If there were over 1000 items exported, there would be multiple CSV's as they split at 1000 by default.
 In this case, there should only be one zip file.
 Press the "Download" button next to the name of your zip and it will download to your computer.

 Open the downloaded file and observe your data!

+### [7] Round Trip
+A use case for round tripping is when a user wants to update a value on one or more works that already exist in the tenant.
+In that case, the user would create an export with the appropriate settings, update the value(s), then import that CSV.
+> _NOTE: It is crucial that the values underneath the attribute representing the  `source_identifier` are NOT changed.
+That value, along with the `id` of the item, is how bulkrax determines uniqueness.
+If you change either, duplicates will be made and/or errors will occur._

+Looking at the CSV, you'll notice that the numerated headers are used.
+This is the default.
+A singular heading can be used if the mapping is updated to specifically require it.

+For the moment, we don't need to change any values on the CSV.
+We can simply import the zip that was just exported.
+Afterwards, we should see no duplicates.